 DesignEvo’s premade logos are hit and miss, but it offers some major advantages: the advanced logo editor and the ability to make your own semi-complex logo from scratch.
 Even with fewer features, the focus and flexibility offered by DesignEvo make it a true contender in the logo maker scene.
+However, if you are looking for a professionally made logo, hire a designer for $5 on Fiverr to do it for you.

-It’s All About Focus and Flexibility
+DesignEvo Is All About Focus and Flexibility

 What do DesignEvo, banknotes, and gunpowder have in common?
 We can thank the Chinese for all three… and now I want Kung Pao chicken.
 Why do I do these things to myself?
 Getting hungry at 4 a.m. is a terrible thing.